Who the heck does use native ads for real estate? Isn’t this an obsolete marketing method?

-But it was an editorial ad that blended it very well in the overall design of the website.
+But it was an editorial ad that blended very well with the website’s overall design.

 And that’s what native ads do.

-That’s why they are called “native”, since they “live” in harmony with the rest of the content appearing there.
+That’s why they are called “native” since they “live” in harmony with the rest of the content.

-By doing that, these ads avoid that the website visitor recognizes them as typical ads.
+These ads prevent the website visitor from recognizing them as typical ads.

-And by the way, the ads that are displayed in the Facebook news feed are also native ads, because they blend in and pretend to be the usual Facebook posts from your Facebook “friends”.
+And by the way, the ads displayed in the Facebook news feed are also native ads because they blend in and pretend to be the usual Facebook posts from your Facebook “friends.”